Water Meter Data Collection Stations

 How much money will homeowners be expected to pay for their residential AMI meter installation and monthly charges for that meter?

-Taylor asked 6 months ago
+Taylor asked about 1 year ago

 As a citywide capital project on the water utility, the cost for all aspects of the water meter replacement project has been factored into Mercer Island water rates.
 Water customers will not see any additional charges for the new water meters or monthly charges for their operation.

-Page last updated: 25 Mar 2024, 09:32 AM
+Page last updated: 18 Nov 2024, 11:50 AM